Batkid Begins: Release

 The film premiered at the Slamdance Film Festival on January 24, 2015.
-On March 12, 2015, Warner Bros. acquired the film.
-The film was released by Warner Bros. on June 26, 2015.
+On March 12, 2015, New Line Cinema acquired the film, with its parent Warner Bros.
+Pictures distributing.
+The film was released by Warner Bros.
+Pictures on June 26, 2015.

 Reception

 Batkid Begins received positive reviews from critics.
 On Rotten Tomatoes, the film has a rating of 82%, based on 60 reviews, with a rating of 7.1/10.
 The site's critical consensus reads, "Sweet and unabashedly sentimental, Batkid Begins is an uplifting look at a selfless act that brought a city together."
-On Metacritic, the film has a score of 63 out of 100, based on 14 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 63 out of 100, based on 14 critics, indicating "generally favorable" reviews.